turingschool-examples/little-shop-7/doc/user_stories.md

 35. Admin Invoice Show Page: Total Revenue

 As an admin
-When I visit an admin invoice show page
-Then I see the total revenue that will be generated from this invoice
+When I visit an admin invoice show page (/admin/invoices/:invoice_id) Then I see the total revenue that will be generated from this invoice.
 ```

 ```
 36. Admin Invoice Show Page: Update Invoice Status

 As an admin
-When I visit an admin invoice show page
-I see the invoice status is a select field
+When I visit an admin invoice show page (/admin/invoices/:invoice_id) I see the invoice status is a select field
 And I see that the invoice's current status is selected When I click this select field,